Are you tasked with establishing a work schedule for your team? Then you are one of the most important people in your company. “Why?” you might ask.

 Work scheduling improves work planning

-Creating a work schedule makes you more organized.
+Creating a work plan makes you more organized.
 It means you can plan as best as possible for the unexpected, like when an employee misses a shift.
-A schedule helps you be more prepared by staying on top of employee attendance and requests for PTO.
+A plan helps you be more prepared by staying on top of employee attendance and requests for PTO.

 Good scheduling boosts time management practices